dotnet/csharplang/proposals/const-parameters.md

 this.Method(const x);           // Error - x is not a compile time constant or constant expression
 ```

 Constant expression type must match parameter type or be implicitly convertible to it during compilation.
-Use of constant expression as argument value allows to easily access constant folding optimizations implemented in Roslyn.
+Use of constant expression as argument value allows easy access to constant folding optimizations implemented in Roslyn.
 Types allowed in `const parameters` declarations are identical to the types supported by constant expressions:

 ```
 a constant expression must be the null literal or a value with one of the following types: